Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 Sarah: So these numbers, it's a cipher.

-Holmes: Exactly.
+Sherlock: Exactly.

 Sarah: And each pair of numbers is a word.

-Holmes taken aback: How did you know that?
+Sherlock: How did you know that?

 Sarah: Well two words have already been translated.
 Here.

-Holmes: John, look at this.
+Sherlock: John, look at this.
 Soo Lin at the museum.
-She started to translate the code for us, we didn't see it.
+She started to translate the code for us, we didn’t see it.

 Watson: I'm not Sherlock Holmes.